Lending in 48 states a Fannie Mae and Ginnie seller/servicers, PRMG has a wide ranging portfolio of mortgage products to meet all your lending needs.

 VA Home Loans are provided by private lenders, such as banks and mortgage companies.
 VA guarantees a portion of the loan, enabling the lender to provide you with more favorable terms.

-The USDA, (United States Department of Agriculture), program assists approved lenders in providing low- and moderate-income households the opportunity to own adequate, modest, decent, safe and sanitary dwellings as their primary residence in eligible rural areas.
+USDA (United States Department of Agriculture), program assists approved lenders in providing low- and moderate-income households the opportunity to own adequate, modest, decent, safe and sanitary dwellings as their primary residence in eligible rural areas.
 Eligible applicants may build, rehabilitate, improve or relocate a dwelling in an eligible rural area.
-The program provides a 90% loan note guarantee to approved lenders in order to reduce the risk of extending 100% loans to eligible rural homebuyers.
+The program provides a 90% loan note guarantee to approved lenders in order to reduce the risk of extending 100% loans to eligible rural home buyers.

-Down payment assistance (DPA) programs help homebuyers with loans or grants that reduce the amount they need to save for a down payment.
+DPA Down Payment Assistance programs help homebuyers with loans or grants that reduce the amount they need to save for a down payment.
 There are four main types of DPA:

 Programs vary by zip code, but you’re likely to get more money and qualify more easily if you’re buying in a so-called “target area.

 Reverse Mortgage is a loan available to homeowners, 62 years or older, that allows them to convert part of the equity in their homes into cash.